 Moreover, negative reputation costs companies at least 10% more per hire.

 Employer brand and candidate experience can have a significant impact on customer acquisition and retention.

 Candidates with poor experience during selection processes tend to stop buying the organization’s products and services.
 According to CareerArc, 64% of consumers have stopped purchasing a brand after hearing news of that company’s poor employee treatment.

 People are the greatest assets an organization can have.
 Because employers with a strong reputation are more likely to hire top-notch talent, they also experience faster growth.

 According to LinkedIn research, companies on LinkedIn with a strong Talent Brand Index (TBI) grew 20 % faster than their counterparts with a weaker talent brand.

 6. Diversity and inclusion

-Organizations with strong employer brands are much better at attracting diverse talent to their organizations and strengthening their diversity and inclusion initiatives.
+Organizations that have a clear employer branding strategy are much better at attracting diverse talent to their organizations and strengthening their diversity and inclusion initiatives.

 Employer branding channels such as social media offer a great opportunity for employers to showcase their corporate and social responsibility and build more diverse workplaces.